AI Transport conventions

 [[ai_transport.channels]]

-prefix = "private-ai-"AI lifecycle events are plain channel events: ai-input, ai-output, ai-turn-start, ai-turn-end, and ai-cancel.
+prefix = "private-ai-"AI lifecycle events are plain channel events: ai-input, ai-output, ai-run-start, ai-run-suspend, ai-run-resume, ai-run-end, and ai-cancel.
 Server-side validation applies only on enabled AI channels.
 WebSocket clients may publish ai-input and ai-cancel when their token allows publish; agent events require trusted server-side HTTP publish until an explicit agent token marker is specified.

 AI metadata is carried in the existing V2 extras envelope: